iknow/phraseapp_updater/README.markdown

 PhraseApp's data or b) reapplying PhraseApp's data on top of the uploaded data.

-What we want instead is a three way merge where the uploaded data wins on conflict.
+What we want instead is a three way merge where the committed data wins on conflict.
 Non-conflicting changes on PhraseApp are preserved, while changes on both sides take the committed data.
 The result of the merge is then sent to PhraseApp, keeping it up-to-date with the newest commit